IntellectualPlayspace/OpenForge/README.md

 OpenForge is a hackerspace in Famagusta that serves as a community-driven space for collaboration, creativity, and learning.
 The structure is heavily inspired by Noisebridge in San Francisco, and OpenForge strives to expand the philosophy and values of it.

-You can find more at: https://www.noisebridge.net/wiki/Noisebridge
+What started this project: https://www.noisebridge.net/wiki/Noisebridge

 ## Mission Statement